 The October Project, Gail Tuttle, 1992.
 46 pages, 39 illustrations.
 Saddle-stitched.
 ISBN 1-895532-03-5. $3.00

 Twenty years before The October Project, Open Space was incorporated as a society.
-This publication remembers the centre’s past with a group interview featuring Bill Bartlett, Suzanne Bessette, Sue Donaldson, Michael MacLennan, Gene Miller and Jeanne Shoemaker.
-The October Project was a collaboration of many artists for an exhibition, performances and a concert.
-An essay by Gail Tuttle makes the point that no exhibition can be reflective of 20 years of activity; as founder Gene Miller said, “variety makes this place healthy.”
+This publication remembers the centre’s past with a group interview featuring Bill Bartlett, Suzanne Bessette, Sue Donaldson, Michael MacLennan, Gene Miller, and Jeanne Shoemaker.
+The October Project was a collaboration of many artists for an exhibition, performances, and a concert.
+An essay by Gail Tuttle makes the point that no exhibition can be reflective of twenty years of activity; as founder Gene Miller said, “variety makes this place healthy.”
 The October Project was instead a testament to Open Space’s contribution to its arts communities through the many outstanding artists the centre has worked with.
-A chronology delineates the past 20 years.
+A chronology delineates the past twenty years.

-Standard Sheathing was a 1992 exhibition of Barrie Szeleky’s drawings, paintings and photographs depicting plant and animal life in suburban settings.
-With colour and black & white photographs and an essay by Philip Willey.
+Standard Sheathing was a 1992 exhibition of Barrie Szeleky’s drawings, paintings, and photographs depicting plant and animal life in suburban settings.
+Colour and black and white photographs and an essay by Philip Willey.

-Pop music by three artists, which, like Pop art, “level[s] wit at a world of maniacally cheerful consumerism”.
-With liner notes by curator Todd Davis.
+Pop music by three artists that, like Pop art, “level[s] wit at a world of maniacally cheerful consumerism.”
+Liner notes by curator Todd Davis.

 untitled by Jim Cummins